rranelli/rranelli.github.io/_posts/24-08-2015-caveats-with-ruby-interrupt.md

 That's great.
 We were able to finish our important job and terminate the process gracefully.
-Also, as you can see in our example we actually posted 80 jobs in the thread pool, but they where not executed.
+Also, as you can see in our example we actually posted 80 jobs in the thread pool, but they were not executed.
 That means our `ThreadPool#shutdown` implementation kinda works.
 Yay!

 That's it.